statichunt/statichunt/content/themes/astro-neptune.md

 author: Themefisher
 author_link: https://themefisher.com/
 date: 2024-07-08T00:00:00.000Z
+description: >-
-description: Neptune is a flexible Astro template suitable for businesses of all sizes.
+  Neptune is a flexible Astro template suitable for businesses of all sizes.
 Its 15 diverse page layouts empower you to create a professional online presence that effectively showcases your brand and captivates your audience.
 ssg:
   - Astro
 css:
   - Tailwind
+ui: []
 cms:
   - Markdown
 category: